-In an effort to provide economic growth and stimulus to the region surrounding Lake Okeechobee, Palm Beach County has identified several legislative issues that will provide economic development and job creation to the area.
+In an effort to provide economic growth and stimulus to the region surrounding Lake Okeechobee, Palm Beach County has identified several legislative issues that will promote economic development and job creation in the Glades Region.
 The County SUPPORTS:

-- Legislative initiatives to implement components of the Glades Region Master Plan - The continuation and enhancement of SCOP funding for road reconstruction and repaving - Funding for improvements to existing affordable housing units as well as the development of new affordable housing units - Funding for improvements to the Pahokee Marina: \$1.2 million is being requested for repairs and renovations to the Marina, Campground, and Public Side to enhance economic tourism - Funding for storm water improvements to enhance economic and housing development - Funding to ensure that the Glades Region has appropriate shelter facilities for emergencies - Economic Development Incentive and Transportation funding for the Glades Region Inland Logistics Center (formerly known as the Inland Port) - Funding for youth prevention programs - Facility improvements at West Tech to accommodate expansion of career academy programs
+- Legislative initiatives and funding to implement components of the Glades Region Master Plan - The continuation and enhancement of Small County Outreach Program (SCOP) funding for road reconstruction and repaying - Funding for improvements to existing affordable housing units as well as the development of new affordable housing units - Funding for storm water improvements to enhance economic and housing development - Funding to ensure that the Glades Region has appropriate shelter facilities for emergencies - Funding for youth prevention programs - Efforts from the state legislature to appropriate funds to help improve infrastructure surrounding agricultural communities - Legislation to help farmers in their efforts to produce fruits and vegetables for our country and our community.